 Sloshing fuel in a fuel tank and carburetor can wreak havoc on an engine, especially over bumpy terrain.
 With no fuel shutoff, during transportation, typical carburetors may leak fuel past the seals and passages, making its way to the engine oil.
 Diluting engine oil with gasoline will create undue wear and even cause catastrophic failure.
 The new TransportGuard from Vanguard is a single ignition and fuel shutoff, designed to stop this fuel intrusion.

 Maintenance Savings – Parts and Labor

-These new Vanguard engines oil management sytem allow for maintenance intervals (oil changes) for up to 200 hours.
-Industry standard for reommended maintenance on small engines is 100 hours, so Vanguard doubles this.
-By doubling the maintenance interval, this provides less down-time for maintenance, less labor for maintenance, and a 50% cost savings for oil, filters, etc.
+These new Vanguard engines oil management system allow for maintenance intervals (oil changes) for up to 200 hours.
+The industry standard for recommended maintenance on small engines is 100 hours, so Vanguard doubles this.
+By doubling the maintenance interval, this provides less downtime for maintenance, less labor for maintenance, and a 50% cost savings for oil, filters, etc.

 Cyclones for Free – Vibrations Discounted

 Cyclonic air filtration systems come standard on the Vanguard single cylinder engines.
 By separating larger particles from the air filter, with the cyclone effect, this extends the air filters life for up to 600-hours.
 Other manufacturers offer cyclonic filtration but typically as an upgrade, whereas Vanguard is standard.
 Sound and vibration are also addressed in the new single cylinder Vanguard engines.
 The engines main components are engineered to decrease vibration, enhancing performance, durability, and operator comfort.
 In addition, engineers not only reduced the decibel levels, they also decreased the perceived annoying tones.